rackerlabs/genestack-blog/docs/blog/posts/2025-04-07-virtv2v-windows-migration-pre-requisite.md

 ---
 # virt-v2v Windows VM migration pre-requisite

-This document describes about the pre-requisites needed to complete a windows VM machine migration from VMware cloud to OpenStack.
-These are additional settings which you should enabled before performing a windows VM migration.
-If you don't complete it then you may see one of the below mentioned error while performing a windows VM migration.
+This article explains the prerequisites for migrating a Windows VM 2019 from VMware cloud to OpenStack.
+These are additional parameters that need be enabled before completing a Windows VM migration.
+If you do not complete it, you may see following error while completing a Windows VM migration.

 ```shell
 virt-v2v: error: One of rhsrvany.exe or pvvxsvc.exe is missing in /usr/share/virt-tools.